abbreviatedman/dangerroom/README.md

 Furthermore, vertical information is far easier for the human mind to parse quickly than having to scan both horizontally and vertically.

 This is why dangerroom's left-hand prompt is a small symbol that stays affixed to the left-hand side no matter what else changes (e.g., the current working directory's character length).
-This keeps it stable in the eyeline—see any theme with the working directory on the left side for an example of how disruptive to effortless history parsing it can be to have commands in different vertical columns.
+This keeps it stable in the eyeline—see any theme with the working directory on the left side for an example of how much more effortful history parsing becomes when commands are in different vertical columns.

-The result is a terminal experience that prioritizes the command/response cycle by moving all other visual clutter to the side.
+The result of this minimal and consistent left-side prompt is a terminal experience that prioritizes the command/response cycle.

 ![Demonstration of easy-to-parse input/output.](./assets/feature-walkthrough-screenshot-1.png "The X-Men believe in terminal prompt minimalism.
 Or they would, if they were computer hackers.")